ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

     item['role_name'] = temp

 ```
 * For each actor we invoke the two other functions to parse actor's bio and movies where each actor has played.
-Notice that we put `request.meta['item'] = item` in order to link the object with the scraping result inside of `parse_actor_bio` function.
+Notice that we put `request.meta['item'] = item` to send pass current item as parameter in call back function, in order to link the object in current page with the target page's result (inside of `parse_actor_bio` callback function).
 We will see this part later.

 ``` python
     request = scrapy.Request('https://www.imdb.com/name/' + item['actor_id'] + '/bio',